Policy Overview

 Policy Passed

-After intense negative lobbying from the aviation sector, the reform of the ETS for aviation did not extend the scheme to international flights, but the extension to the maritime sector was maintained despite strong opposition.
+Following intense negative engagement from the aviation sector, the reform of the EU Emissions Trading System (ETS) for aviation did not extend the scheme to international flights, but the extension to the maritime sector was maintained despite strong opposition.
 A standalone ETS adopted for road transportation and buildings aligned with advocacy from heavy industry (steel, chemical and cement sectors).

 InfluenceMap Query